Burglary & Theft Attorneys in Orlando, Florida

 Burglary and theft may sound like similar crimes, but they are substantially different in regards to the facts that surround them.
-What they do have in common, however, is that each of them carry significant consequences for anyone who’s convicted of either burglary or theft in Florida.
+What they do have in common, however, is that each of them carries significant consequences for anyone who’s convicted of either burglary or theft in Florida.

 Embezzlement may technically be a non-violent crime, but it is not treated as such when judges in Florida hand out prison terms for a conviction under this charge.
 Embezzlement is defined as the taking of another’s money and property through abuse of an official job or position of trust.
-This can occur in many circumstances, but generally happens in a business setting.
+This can occur in many circumstances but generally happens in a business setting.

 Credit card fraud is when someone uses another person’s private information in order to either obtain new credit cards or to spend on existing ones for the purpose of personal financial gain.
-The Internet has caused a rapid growth in these types of charges, and “identity theft” is another term that’s often used to describe this situation.
+The Internet has caused rapid growth in these types of charges, and “identity theft” is another term that’s often used to describe this situation.

 Larceny is defined as the unlawful taking of the personal property of another without proper consent.
 The defendant must also have the intent to deprive the victim of this property.
 Florida defines the line between “petty” and “grand” larceny at the value of $300.
 Grand larceny is a felony that carries more severe penalties.

 A person commits retail theft in several ways.
 A defendant does not necessarily need to remove items from a store to be charged with retail theft.
 All someone needs to do is remove a label, a universal product code, or a price tag, transfer merchandise from one container to another or remove a shopping cart.
 The defendant must also intend to deprive the merchant of the possession, use, benefit, or “full retail value” of the item or items in question.